flopsyan/organize_photos/README.md

-# Bulk Renaming of Photos to match the same pattern
+# Bulk Renaming of Photos
 A Bash script that renames all photos in a folder to simplyfy managing them.

 1. **Download the script**